 COMMUNITY SUPPORTED AGRICULTURE – CSA

-Most of our USDA Certified Organic produce is sold through our 115-share CSA program*.
-Our members subscribe to a 24-week distribution period during which they enjoy more than 40 different varieties of our vegetables.
+Most of our USDA Certified Organic produce is sold through our 120-share CSA program*.
+Our members subscribe to a 24-week distribution period during which they enjoy 50 different vegetable crops.
 Each share is intended to fulfill the average weekly vegetable needs of a family of four, or two vegetarian adults.
 All share items are grown on-site at Glynwood by our dedicated crew of farmers and apprentices.

 Payment in full is required when purchasing your CSA share through our online store.
 We also offer an installment plan dividing the full cost of a share into payments over the course of the season.
 Please contact our Vegetable Production Manager, Jarret Nelson, to discuss alternative payment plans.